 Dr. Bohnert has led a number of projects related to overdose and prescription drug safety.
 A focus of this research has been specifically aimed at improving care occurring in emergency departments, primary care, and addictions treatment settings related to opioid use problems.
 She has also served in a scientific advisory role to the Centers for Disease Control and Prevention, including as a member of the expert panel for the CDC Guideline for Prescribing Opioids for Chronic Pain, to the Food and Drug Administration, and to the Michigan Prescription Drug and Opioid Abuse Task Force.

-Dr. Boyd's research interests focus on high risk populations (e.g., adolescents, emerging adults and LGBT populations) and the different behaviors associated with the medical misuse and nonmedical use of opioid analgesics.
+Dr. Boyd's research interests focus on high risk populations (e.g., adolescents, emerging adults, and sexual, ethnic, and gender minorities) and the different behaviors associated with the medical misuse and nonmedical use of opioid analgesics.

 Dr. Boyd's projects include: